Chairs of the Future

 ESL Going To and Will Activity - Grammar and Speaking: Asking and Answering Questions, Controlled and Freer Practice

-In this free making decisions activity, students ask be going to questions to confirm plans for tomorrow and change their minds by making spontaneous decisions with will.
-Students hold their cards so that the... read more
+In this free 'be going to' and 'will' activity, students ask 'be going to' questions to confirm plans for tomorrow and change their minds by making spontaneous decisions with 'will'.
+First, students hold...

-ESL Going To and Will Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice In this free making decisions activity, students ask be going to questions to confirm plans for tomorrow and change their minds by making spontaneous decisions with will.
-Students hold their cards so that the side marked 'Plan' is facing them and the side marked 'Decision' is facing away.
-Students then go around asking questions to confirm a plan for tomorrow with each student using their cards as prompts, e.g. 'Are you going to go to the gym tomorrow?'
-When a student asks a question, their partner changes their mind about the plan and uses will to make a spontaneous decision by choosing from two prompts, e.g. 'No, I think I'll play tennis.'
-In the activity, students repeat the same question several times, but practice making different decisions each time they change partner.
-When the students have spoken to everyone, they exchange cards and repeat the activity. show less
+ESL Going To and Will Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice In this free 'be going to' and 'will' activity, students ask 'be going to' questions to confirm plans for tomorrow and change their minds by making spontaneous decisions with 'will'.
+First, students hold their cards so that the 'Plan' side is facing themselves and the 'Decision' side is facing away.
+Students then go around asking 'be going to' questions to confirm a plan for tomorrow, with each student using their card as a prompt, e.g. 'Are you going to go to the gym tomorrow?'
+When a student asks a question, their partner changes their mind about the plan and uses 'will' to make a spontaneous decision by choosing from two prompts, e.g. 'No, I think I'll play tennis.'
+In the activity, students repeat the same question several times, but practice making different decisions each time they change partners.
+When the students have spoken to everyone, they exchange cards and repeat the activity.

 Future Sentences